 The Tibetan Alliance Of Chicago

 is the Evanston-based association for about 350 Tibetans in living in the Chicago area.
 Friends of the TAC are organizing an exhibition to celebrate the community’s 25 year history.
-It will be held during September 2018, at Evanston’s Noyes Cultural Center.
+It will be held during the Spring of 2019 , at Evanston’s Noyes Cultural Center.

 The project is taking shape under the guidance of the TAC committee using the resources and effort of their friends.
 We invite you to contribute in any way you can… with artworks, photography, time or money.